Craap/image-generation/README.md

   This multiplicative edge loss turned out much better than calculating L1 between edge map of SR and HR, and is the most significant quality improvement I found while training this

+  <h3>Hyper paramters</h3>
+  Model:

+  - Attention window size: 4
+  - Number of attention blocks: 16 (8 of each type)
+  - Hidden dimensions: 256
+  - Number of attention heads: 16

+  Learning rate: seems like 5e-5 is good balance for stability and speed

+  - 1 million steps at 1e-5
+  - 450k steps at 1e-4
+  - 50k steps at 3e-5
+  - 700k steps at 5e-5

   <h3>Result</h3>
-  See code for hyper parameters

-  Trained for 1 million steps at learning rate 1e-5, then another 450k steps at 1e-4, and finally 50k steps at 3e-5, pretrained weights <a href="https://huggingface.co/Craap/models/blob/main/transformerSR_b8_d256_w4_h16.pt">here</a>
+  Pretrained weights <a href="https://huggingface.co/Craap/models/blob/main/transformerSR_b8_d256_w4_h16.pt">here</a>

+  Quantitatively, my model has worse PSNR than <a href="https://github.com/JingyunLiang/SwinIR">SwinIR</a> (and others), but qualitatively I think it looks better, at least on anime style images

   Qualitative comparisons with pretrained SwinIR models:
   <table>